Skip to Content Skip to Navigation

 $107M

-BEAD is funding from the federal infrastructure law that is dedicated for broadband expansion.
-The BEAD planning process and other requirements will put the work in the 2024-2028 timeframe.
-This funding can be used to connect unserved homes, to upgrade connections to homes with a lower-speed connection.
+The BEAD planning process and recent program changes have moved the estimated period of implementation to 2026-2030.
+This funding can be used to connect unserved homes and to upgrade connections to homes with a lower-speed connection.

 FCC: Rural Digital Opportunity Fund (RDOF)